gradle/gradle/subprojects/docs/src/docs/release/notes.md

  - [JFrog: JCenter](https://jfrog.com/blog/secure-jcenter-with-https/)
  - [Pivotal: Spring](https://spring.io/blog/2019/09/16/goodbye-http-repo-spring-use-https)

-The Gradle team will be making an announcement soon about use of HTTP with `services.gradle.org` and `plugins.gradle.org`.
+The Gradle team will be making an announcement soon about the use of HTTP with [wrapper downloads](https://services.gradle.org) and [plugin portal](https://plugins.gradle.org).

 ### Signing Plugin now uses SHA512 instead of SHA1